 Financial assets can be transferred between the different categories (other than POCI) depending on their relative increase in credit risk since initial recognition.
-Financial instruments are transferred out of stage 2 if their credit risk is no longer considered to be significantly increased since initial recognition based on the assessments described above.
+Financial instruments are transferred from stage 2 to stage 1 if their credit risk is no longer considered to be significantly increased.
+With the exception of restructured loans, financial instruments are removed from stage 3 when they no longer show any impairment characteristics, as described above.
 In the case of non-performing forborne loans such financial instruments are transferred out of stage 3 when they no longer exhibit any evidence of credit impairment and meet the curing criteria as described above.